Antoine Bibeau

-Antoine Bibeau (born May 1, 1994) is a Canadian professional ice hockey goaltender currently playing with the Belleville Senators in the American Hockey League (AHL) while under contract with the Ottawa Senators of the National Hockey League (NHL).
+Antoine Bibeau (born May 1, 1994) is a Canadian professional ice hockey goaltender for KooKoo in the Liiga.
 Bibeau was selected by the Toronto Maple Leafs in the sixth round, 172nd overall, of the 2013 NHL Entry Draft.

 Playing career

-Junior career
+Junior

 As a youth, Bibeau played in the 2006 and 2007 Quebec International Pee-Wee Hockey Tournaments with the Victoriaville Tigres minor ice hockey team.
 Bibeau played in the Quebec Major Junior Hockey League (QMJHL) from 2011 to 2014.
 He played with the Charlottetown Islanders until his final year of major junior hockey when he was traded to the Val-d'Or Foreurs.
 He went on to capture the 2014 President's Cup with the Foreurs and was recognized for his outstanding play when he was awarded the Guy Lafleur Trophy as the QMJHL Playoffs Most Valuable Player.
 The Foreurs then went on to play in the Memorial Cup where Bibeau was named the tournament's outstanding goaltender.